SQA-PROJECT-1/Konta-Niben/README.md

 # Project Name: Konta-Niben

-Here Searching and sorting are done for finding products using some criteria.

-You can search using product name, category, and brand.

-You can give a price range from minPrice to maxPrice to filter products within your budget.

-You can sort products in ascending order: sortBy price or sortBy name.
+Here Add to cart and product details are implemented of our project.

+User can add product to their cart.

+User can view the product details.

 ## Table of Contents